mykin-ai/.github/profile/README.md

 # ![10](https://github.com/community/community/assets/207447/3582cd52-00d0-4425-858b-6136ad54fad5)

 ## Hi!
-Welcome to Kins's GitHub! 👋
+Welcome to Kin's GitHub! 👋

 This is where we are building Kin, a personal AI for your private life.

 We're currently building in private, but we have plans to open-source parts of the project to let the community contribute.

 ### 💬 Community! 💬